Contact tips, nozzles and liners

-Many factors influence gas metal arc welding (GMAW) consumable selection.
+Many factors influence consumable selection for gas metal arc welding (GMAW or MIG).
 Chief among the factors is productivity.
-Because 85 percent of the cost of making a weld is for labor, you need to choose consumables based on how well they improve welder productivity and minimize downtime.
-To get the longest life out of GMAW consumables, you need to know what to look for when making a decision.
-Three important consumables are contact tips, nozzles, and liners.
+Because labor accounts for 85 percent of the cost of making a weld, it’s important to choose consumables based on how well they improve welder productivity and minimize downtime.

-GMAW employs continuously fed wire, and to transmit current to this wire, the welding gun must make electrical contact with the wire.
+To transmit current to the electrode wire, the welding gun must make electrical contact with the wire.
 This electrical contact occurs through a contact tip that the wire feeds through.

-Tapered and nontapered contact tips are available.
+Contact tips are available in tapered and nontapered designs.
 Tapered tips typically are long and used with tapered nozzles in applications with restricted access and limited space, such as pipeline welding.
-Non-tapered tips have more mass in the front and tend to hold up to heat better and last longer.
+Nontapered tips have more mass in the front and tend to hold up to heat better and last longer.

 Because non-threaded contact tips do not require tools to change, they are quicker to replace after burnback.
 Some fabrication shops use tips that have just four settings, such as flush with the end of the nozzle, 1/8-inch recess, 1/4-in. recess, or 1/8 in. stick out.
 Fewer choices improve consistency among welders.